sojolkantidas/sojolkantidas.github.io/README.md

 # 👋 Hi, I'm Sojol Kanti Das

 ## 🎓 About Me
 I am a Master's student in **Management & Sustainable Accounting and Finance** at **Leuphana University Lüneburg**.
 With an MBA and a Bachelor's in Accounting Information Systems, I have developed a strong foundation in finance, accounting, and data analysis.
-I am actively seeking opportunities to work as a **working student** in the field of **asset management** and finance.
+I am actively seeking opportunities to work as a **working student** in the field of business development, accounting, data analysis and finance.

 ---